pebble8888/ed25519swift/README.md

 [ed25519](https://ed25519.cr.yp.to)

 ## License
-Ed25519 can be used, distributed and modified user the MIT license.
+Ed25519 can be used, distributed and modified user the zlib license.

 ## Requirements
 Ed25519 requires Swift 4.